 The School of Computing at Dublin City University has earned a strong reputation for excellence in research and teaching.
-In addition to its existing programmes the B.Sc. in Computer Applications degree, the B.Sc. in Enterprise Computing and the BSc in Computational Problem Solving and Software Development, the new and innovative BSc in Data Science is the first of its kind in Ireland, and is aimed at students who are interested a career in Big Data, data analytics and related data science roles.
+In addition to its existing programmes the B.Sc. in Computer Science degree, the B.Sc. in Computing for Business, the new and innovative BSc in Data Science is the first of its kind in Ireland, and is aimed at students who are interested a career in Big Data, data analytics and related data science roles.
 We also offer a range of innovative taught programmes aimed at producing graduates with the professional and personal skills most sought after in the Information Economy.

 Duties & Responsibilities